 - Middle East Respiratory Syndrome (MERS) is a severe respiratory illness.
 MERS is caused by the MERS-CoV coronavirus.
 About 30% of people who have gotten this illness have died.
 Some people only have mild symptoms.
 MERS continues to cause illness in humans, mainly in the Arabian Peninsula.

 Many coronaviruses originate in bats, which can infect other animals.
 SARS-CoV spread from civet cats, while MERS-CoV spread from camels.
-The latest 2019-nCoV is also suspected to originate from animals.
+The latest SARS-CoV-2 is also suspected to originate from animals.
+It is from the same family of viruses as SARS-CoV, which is why they have similar names.
 There are many other coronaviruses circulating in animals, but they haven't spread to humans.

 Once a person has been infected by a coronavirus, the infection can spread to a healthy person (person-to-person transmission).
 You can catch coronavirus infection when: